What is the Lattice Model in Option Pricing? Lattice Model Guide

 Evolution of Lattice Models

-The binomial tree changed the game.
+The binomial tree made the early-exercise premium visible.

 relevance of the lattice model today highlights its educational value, practical applications, and usefulness for path-dependent contracts, making it accessible to students, risk managers, and traders